HaxonicOfficial/Wish-Her/README.md

 # Fork it  |  Star it
 Re-use it but please give credits :)

+# Contribute
+You can help me to modify this project by mapping custom-data-entries to a Restful-API like data.json.
+Make a new branch and perform pull-request.
+If it will be worthy, i'll add it to master-branch

 # NOTE -
 GitHub server doesnt allow JavaScript to load directly, So go to the right end of URL and click on "Load-Unsafe-Scripts".